elaineleung/frontendmentor/ordersummary/README.md

 ## Overview

-This is an order summary card component, which is soemthing users usually encounter when making a transaction such as purchasing a product or renewing their subscription.
+This is an order summary card component, which is something users usually encounter when making a transaction such as purchasing a product or renewing their subscription.

 ### The challenge